 Nagamachi is a beautifully preserved historic area of Kanazawa that was once the residential district for the city’s samurai.
-It is a lovely area of canals and stone-flagged winding lanes that run between tile-topped earthern walls.
+It is a lovely area of canals and stone-flagged winding lanes that run between tile-topped earthen walls.
 Some of the former samurai houses and their gardens are also open for public viewing.

 Nagamachi is one of Kanazawa’s best strolling districts